fatiando/fatiando/README.rst

 -------

-Fatiando a Terra is free software: you can redistribute it and/or modify it under the terms of the BSD License.
-A copy of this license is provided in file LICENSE.txt and at http://readthedocs.org/docs/fatiando/en/latest/license.html
+Fatiando a Terra is free software: you can redistribute it and/or modify it under the terms of the **BSD License**.
+A copy of this license is provided in LICENSE.txt and at http://readthedocs.org/docs/fatiando/en/latest/license.html